Awantipora

 Awantipora ([əʋənt̪iːpoːɾɑː]) or Avantipur or Aavantipur, known as Woontpor ([ʋũːtʲpoːr]) in Kashmiri, is a town, just opposite of Pulwama city, on the banks of the river Jhelum in the Pulwama district of Jammu and Kashmir, India.
-It is on the Jammu-Srinagar National Highway (now called the NH 44), south of Srinagar and north of Anantnag.
-Awantipora was named after the Kashmiri king Avantivarman and has the ruins of two 9th century Hindu temples built by him.

-Awantipora tehsil is a subdistrict of Pulwama district.
+It is on the Jammu–Srinagar National Highway (now called the NH 44), south of Srinagar and north of Anantnag.
+Awantipora is a subdistrict of Pulwama district.

 History

-It is said that the town was founded by Avantivarman who was the first king of the Utpala dynasty, and ruled Kashmir from 855 to 883 AD.
+The town of Avantipura was founded by Avantivarman the Kashmiri Hindu ruler, who was the first king of the Utpala dynasty and ruled Kashmir from 855 to 883 AD.
 Avantivarman built a Hindu temple in Awantipora dedicated to Vishnu called "Avantisvamin" before he became king, and during his reign he built a second Hindu temple in Awantipora called "Avantisvara" dedicated to Shiva.
 Both temples were built in spacious rectangular paved courtyards.
-They were destroyed in the middle ages.
+They were destroyed in the Middle Ages.
 They were excavated by the archeologist Daya Ram Sahni in the early 20th century.
 The Avantisvamin temple is located at 33.9232602°N 75.012846°E and Avantisvara is at 33.9279606°N 75.0045311°E. They are protected and maintained by the Archaeological Survey of India.